 - How will you stay in contact with your team?
 (Email?
 Conference calls?
 What will work for you in the long term?)

 - What are the benefits to the company if you work remotely?
 (Some studies suggest productivity boosts when working from home)

 Networking is a tried and true method for finding a new job.
-One survey said 85% of employment used networking to fill positions.
+One survey said 85% of employees used networking to fill positions.

-The same goes for finding digital nomad jobs.
+The same goes for finding location-independent jobs.
 People are more likely to hire someone they know to fill remote positions.